menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Alanson is generally considered to be a blue-collar town.
-35.54% of the Alanson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Alanson, you'll notice that it is more blue-collar than most other communities in America.
+35.54% of Alanson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Alanson is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Alanson who work in food service (12.73%), sales jobs (9.28%), and healthcare suport services (9.02%).

 Also of interest is that Alanson has more people living here who work in computers and math than 95% of the places in the US.